amusaafir/shrinking-and-expanding-graphs/README.md

 **How to run**

-Compile `main.py`. *Note: for now if you want to change the default expanding size (currently set as `3`), you also need to provide how many sampled graphs you want.
+Run `main.py`. *Note: if you want to change the default expanding size (currently set as `3`), you also need to provide how many sampled graphs you want.
 This process will be later automated.*

 ## First results (CompSys)